 Current + Future Programming

 In February 2023, we hosted a four-day coaches training for 20 adult coaches that focused on history, rules, and instruction through fielding, hitting, pitching, and baserunning drills and culminated with games designed for teaching and learning.
 The coaches have continued to host weekly scrimmages to practice and develop their skills and we have continued to provide virtual support.
+In December 2023, we hosted a three-day follow-up coaches training for 27 adult coaches to continue to build on their skills and prepare them to work with young people.
 We are also currently developing instructional videos and materials in both English and Krio to enhance the virtual training that we can provide.

-Later this year, we will host a CPR/First Aid training for the adult coaches in coordination with the Sierra Leone Lifesaving Society.
+In December, we hosted a free CPR/First Aid training for 58 adult coaches and community members in coordination with the Sierra Leone Lifesaving Society.